SpudGunMan/bapi/README.md

 # Codename bAPi mark 2

-**PLEASE NOTE DEV RC1**
+**PLEASE NOTE DEV RC2**
 this is a early dev:demo for feedback:
 - no .desktop files yet, but should build and likley build install as well

-I havent tracked at all file:bin/set-enviroment.sh:line:86 has the setting to change
+- tested on SBC and VM hardware primarly this is dev code caution.

-- PI3 setting cores to 2 for default, without active cooling locks up
+PI3 setting cores to 2 for default, without active cooling locks up
   - with cooling 3 or 4 seems ok.
+  - file:bin/set-enviroment.sh:line:86 has the setting to change

 ## Description